 Use a firm mattress or couch.
 Soft pillows provide support for your neck and legs.
+Support your arm with pillows or the sling to maintain it in the correct position.
 Sleeping promotes healing, it is important that you get sufficient rest as you recuperate.
 As you rest, you may become stiff, so get out of bed slowly.